drivdigital/craft/source/index.html.md

 # Banners

 Craft comes with build in Banner management.
 This comes in the form of a menu item in the Dashboard called `Banners`

+If you visit this link, you'll be able to treat banners like posts.
+Each post is a banner that you can use throughout the site.

+There is a *taxonomy* for banners called **Banner Group**.
+This allows you to group banners together and use them as a group.

 # Actions